 DISCUSSION

 This study demonstrates that regional scales anomalies over the NZ region in response to the MJO signal are evident, can be related partly to (mediated by) changes in the occupation statistics of regionally recurrent weather regimes (the Kidson types), and that interactions between topography and circulation plays a large part in dictating the spatial distribution of the observed rainfall anomalies.
-We have also shown that the large scale SH extratropical atmospheric variability, encapsulated by the SAM index shows a response to the MJO, both in terms of tendencies of the SAM index to be either negative or positive during certain phases of the MJO (Figure XXX) or in terms of the response of the index to the initiation of strong events, with time-scales consistent with the propagation of Rossby waves (??).
+We have also shown that the large scale SH extratropical atmospheric variability, encapsulated by the SAM index, shows a response to the MJO, both in terms of tendencies of the SAM index to be either negative or positive during certain phases of the MJO (Figure XXX) or in terms of the response of the index to the initiation of strong events, with time-scales consistent with the propagation of Rossby waves (??).

 I think there is a need to discuss the implications of these various results in terms of mid-range prediction for NZ.
 As noted in (Matthews & Meredith, 2004), The tropical part of the MJO can be predicted skillfully up to 20 days ahead [see e.g.(M Wheeler & Weickmann, 2001)] and the skill of extratropical forecasts improves when the tropical MJO is well represented in an NWP model [see Ferranti et al., 1990].